cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

   - ****.mouse***

-Since folders are mounted as drives, ***RegretLocker*** checks the file extension for ***".vhd"*** in order to detect any virtual drive.
+Since the drives are mounted, ***RegretLocker*** checks the file extension for ***".vhd"*** in order to detect any virtual drive.
 If found, it will call a function to open the virtual drive to start encrypting everything inside by recursively calling back to the recursive function.
 The ransomware uses a series of calls to ***OpenVirtualDisk, AttachVirtualDisk, GetVirtualDiskPhysicalPath, FindFirstVolumeW, CreateFileW, DeviceIoControl, GetVolumePathNamesForVolumeNameW, and FindNextVolumeW*** to retrieve a list of file and folder names inside.

 ![alt text](/uploads/RegretLocker19.png)